insomniac94/School_Work/README.md

-# School_Work
-This repo stores school work.
+This repository stores school work.